reinhart1010/nix/docs/en/common/dotnet.md

 # dotnet

 Cross platform .NET command-line tools for .NET Core.
-Some subcommands such as `dotnet build` have their own usage documentation.
+Some subcommands such as `build` have their own usage documentation.
 More information: <https://learn.microsoft.com/dotnet/core/tools>.

 - Initialize a new .NET project: